flyerhq/flutter_chat_ui/doc/advanced-usage.md

 ## User avatars & names

 To show user avatars & names use `showUserAvatars` and `showUserNames` parameters.
 Can be used separately.
 By default, the chat will select one of 10 provided colors as an avatar background and name text color.
 Color is calculated based on the user's `id` hash code, so it is unique in different rooms.
 To modify provided colors use `userAvatarNameColors` parameter in [theme](themes).
 If you want to have one color for everyone, just pass this color as a single item in the `userAvatarNameColors` list.

+## Typing Indicator
+To show typing indicator, you can use `showTypingIndicator` optional parameter which takes [User.types] list.
+By default its empty list which hides the indicator.
+Typing indicator supports displaying upto 2 users avatars actively typing along with animated bubble.
+Above that will show additional count bubble.
+You can set customization of typing indicator, see [theme](themes).